jenhuls/flow-css/README.md

 #### Naming conventions

-##### Use a specific prefix for each of custom CSS rules to prevent any possible complication may happen with third-party CSS libraries
+##### Use a specific prefix for each of the custom CSS rules to prevent any possible complication that may happen with third-party CSS libraries

 Ex-
 ```